 Do not eat or drink in public trains (MRT)

-In some countries, eating on public transport, such as buses, trams, subways, is normal.
+Eating on public transport, such as buses, trams, and subways, is typical in some countries.

-However, if you are traveling by public trains in Singapore, avoid eating or drinking as those caught flouting this strict rule could face a $500 fine.
+However, if you travel by public trains in Singapore, avoid eating or drinking as those caught flouting this strict rule could face a $500 fine.

 Also, durian is forbidden on trains due to its unpleasant aroma.

 One of the noteworthy bans in Singapore is chewing gum.

 Unless for medical purposes, chewing gum is strictly prohibited in Singapore.

 So if you’re preparing your luggage for Singapore travel, make sure you don’t have chewing gum in your pocket.
 You can be fined S$ 1,000 and have to do public service for 10 hours (if you object, you’ll be canned).
 The penalty for an illegal gum trader is one year in prison and S$ 10,000.

 However, of course, there are some exceptions.
 For example, if you are a foreigner and accidentally bring 1-2 chewing gum, there will be no problem.
 Or, if you have a doctor’s prescription and chewing gum is part of the treatment, you can still use them.